-Today the Australian Institute of Health and Welfare (AIHW) released eagerly awaited results from the National Drug Strategy Household Survey (NDSHS) 2019.
-The NDSHS explores how alcohol, tobacco and illicit drugs are used by Australians aged 14 and over.
+The eagerly awaited results from the National Drug Strategy Household Survey (NDSHS) 2019 have been released.
+The Australian Institute of Health and Welfare (AIHW)'s NDSHS explores how alcohol, tobacco and illicit drugs are used by Australians aged 14 and over.
 The results of this survey provide insight into how factors like age, location, socioeconomic status and level of education can influence alcohol and other drug use.

 The key findings below show some of the changes observed from the last NDSHS taken in 2016, with some analysis going as far back as 1998.